HEPData/hepdata-submission/docs/analyses.rst

 .. code-block:: yaml

    additional_resources:
-   - {location: 'https://rivet.hepforge.org/analyses/ATLAS_2016_I1424838', description: 'Rivet analysis'}
+   - {location: 'http://rivet.hepforge.org/analyses/ATLAS_2016_I1424838', description: 'Rivet analysis'}

-But this should not be necessary and it is not recommended, since the Rivet analysis will anyway be picked up by the nightly harvesting after the HEPData record has been made public.
+But this should not be necessary and it is **not recommended**, since the Rivet analysis will anyway be picked up by the nightly harvesting after the HEPData record has been made public.

 If a HEPData record has an associated Rivet analysis, then the Rivet analysis name (for example,